 - You may have 20 different price levels for all the animals you adopt, but if you want to roll that all up into something like "adoption fee revenue" you should configure a Fund / GL Code for that.
 Similarly, you may take donations of various types, but all can be rolled up into a "donation fee" fund.
 This makes categorizing revenue much faster.

 3. Use "Department" to Categorize Your Revenue by Activities or Programs You Run

 - You may capture donations when an adoption happens.
 You may also capture donations when you take an owner surrender or when you offer a low-cost spay neuter.
 If you want to track the donation back to the program or activity that brought in the revenue, you can track that by department.

-See the Best Practices for configuring Cash Drawers, Funds, and Departments article for some great templates and examples for Cash Drawers, Funds, and Departments!
+See the Best Practices for configuring Cash Drawers, Funds / GL Codes, and Departments article for some great templates and examples!